Mạn Đàm về

 Students, my dear friends, in spite of the good advice that others might give you, once you returned to your home, I am seriously afraid that your innocence might be dispossessed by your family!

 As for me, in a small provincial town, I will return to live, solitary, withdrawn from the world.
 Then, one morning, I will remember my school where we had separated.
-A railway ticket, some coins, and that's how I find again my school, the school of my own.
+A train ticket, a few coins, and that’s how I found again my school, the school of my own.
 Ah!
 How cold and sad it was!
-Other people noticed more my shoes and my hat than my heart that I had brought to them.
-Perhaps, my most intimate friend differed from the others by a handshake a little more cordial.
+People noticed more my shoes and my hat than my heart that I had brought to them.
+Perhaps, my most intimate friend differed from the others by a more cordial handshake.

 And that’s all.

 One day, by giving me a woman, one will confine me to the humility of the family.
-Each late afternoon, sitting in front of my house, I will look at the clouds that pass by and I will listen to the blow of the wind.
-The mountains in the distance – I don't know of what they will have thought – will suddenly become more somber than ever.
-I don't know either what will help me remembering my school.
+Each late afternoon, sitting in front of my house, I will look at the clouds pass by and I will hear the wind blowing.
+The mountains in the distance – I do not know what they would have thought of – will suddenly become darker than ever.
+I don’t know what could help me remember my school.
 Then I will have tears running down in my eyes.
-Some drops will come out and remain suspended on my cheeks.
-If my wife were with me at that moment, what would she think of these tears, still all warm?
+A few drops will come out and hang on my cheeks.
+If my wife were with me at that moment, what would she think of these tears, still hot?
 Who will explain to her for me that I regret my life of schoolboy, at that precise moment?

 Ah!
-To abandon one's school!
-To abandon one's heart!
-Students, my dear friends, after the last class, at the exit of the school, don't forget to leave all your books and notebooks to the janitor of your school.
-Don't worry not to be able to read them again, or to preserve some as souvenirs!
-Although you would keep them with much care and affection, I bet that they would not be for you of any usefulness.
-Furthermore, it would be futile for you to sigh, at the exit of the school: “Our memories will firmly remain engraved in our brain!”
+To abandon one’s school!
+To abandon one’s heart!
+Students, my dear friends, after the last class, at the end of the school year, don’t forget to leave all your books and notebooks to the janitor of your school.
+Don’t worry about not being able to read them again, or keep them as souvenirs!
+I bet that, even if you guard them carefully, they would be of no use to you.
+Furthermore, it would be futile for you to sigh, on leaving school: “Our memories will firmly remain engraved in our brain!”

 No, no!
-The corpse never retains the soul.
-You should say this instead: “The memories will hustle to flee through the gate of our heart; and money and dishonesty will steal everything from us, perfume and beauty of things.”
+The corpse seldom or never retains the soul.
+You should say this instead: “The memories will hustle to flee through the door of our soul; and money and dishonesty will steal everything from us, perfume and beauty of things.”

 Oh!
-The brilliant sun is already at its zenith.
-The solitary blue sky opens its immense gates.
-The trees spread their foliage to the freshness of a light wind that passes.
+The bright sun is already at its zenith.
+The lonely blue sky opens its huge gates.
+The trees spread their foliage to the freshness of a passing wind.
 The chirping of sparrows is broken down into thousands of luminous drops.
-In a few moments, it's playtime.
-The students will get out and walk on that layer of gravel over there; and the schoolyard will cover itself with a new memory…
+In a few moments, it is the recreation.
+The students will get out and walk on that layer of gravel over there; and the schoolyard will be covered with a new memory…